In-depth art analysis

 Étretat mattered because its fixed cliffs and changing weather let Monet and other painters study light, repetition, and serial painting with unusual clarity.

 What Is Sfumato?
-Meaning, Technique, and Examples
+Definition, Technique, and Examples

 Mona Lisa vs Girl with a Pearl Earring